Interview with Aruba Network’s Janice Le: A Whole New World of WorkBy Ryan Noik 29 June 2018 | Categories: interviews

 However, in the gig economy, workers have the support and backing of a large corporation as well as access to a steady stream of work.
 A prime example of this is Uber, with drivers deciding which passengers they take, what days they work and how many hours of the day.
 That, as any freelancer will tell you, can take a considerable amount of the stress of having to constantly hunt for new work and new clients, as well as deal with the cyclical nature of freelancing, which can be a strain on one’s financial security.

 Clearly though, work that is part and parcel of life, with workers enjoying greater freedom from the nine to five grind, is part of where work is heading.
-So what does this aggregation of work mean for the future of workplaces?
-That – and more, is explored further in part 2.

 Most Read Articles